markmead/old.markmead.dev/content/blogs/popout-shadow-effect-with-tailwind-css-jit.md

 Take a look at [this example created with SCSS](https://codepen.io/markmead/pen/gOmErLy) in CodePen.

 The new Tailwind CSS example and the SCSS example match, however the old Tailwind CSS way does not.
-Little weird, but could probably fixed by adding `inline-block` to the first `<span>`.
+Little weird, but could probably be fixed by adding `inline-block` to the first `<span>`.